rgreenblatt/multi_hop/write_up.md

-# Recent LLMs can do 2-hop and 3-hop latent reasoning on natural facts
+# Recent LLMs can do 2-hop and 3-hop no CoT reasoning on natural facts

 [Prior work](https://arxiv.org/abs/2411.16353) has examined 2-hop latent (as in, no Chain-of-Thought) reasoning (e.g., "What is the atomic number of the age at which Tesla died?") and found that LLM performance was limited aside from spurious successes (from memorization and shortcuts).
 I find that recent LLMs can now do 2-hop and 3-hop latent reasoning with moderate accuracy.